 Ypapanti Old Monastery is closed to the public.
 The stairs up to Old Monastery was chained off and although we noticed people on the stairs from a distance, Steve did not feel it would be respectful to cross that barrier.
-He only took photos are only from below but are still amazing.
-There was also an elevator set up that was used before the stairs and to haul items up to the Monastery.
+He only took photos from below but they are still amazing.
+There was also an elevator set up that was used before the stairs to get to the top and to haul items up to the Monastery.

 Viewing Ypapanti Old Monastery

-I walked went through the trees and followed the path towards an overlook area across the ravine from the Old Monastery.
+I walked through the trees and followed the path towards an overlook area across the ravine from the Old Monastery.
 Steve soon caught up with me.
-We were really enjoying the Meteora area here in Greece and our hike was rewarded as we viewed the Old Ypapanti Monastery.
+We were really enjoying the Meteora area here, in Greece, and our hike was rewarded as we viewed the Old Ypapanti Monastery.
 Tucked inside a large opening on Dimitrios Rock, it was hard to imagine a community once lived here hundreds of years ago.
-My photos aren’t the greatest as we were facing towards the lowset sun.
+My photos aren’t the greatest as we were facing towards the low setting sun.